-1.1 To seek Cabinet approval to the proposed change in approach to the developers' financial contributions to school buildings.
+1.1 Panel is asked to note and comment upon the proposed change in approach to seeking developers' financial contributions to school buildings and to endorse the proposed change to Cabinet.

 2. Summary

 - 2.1 In April 2016, Cabinet approved a report which endorsed the County Council's adoption of the upper end of the Department for Education's (DfE) Building Bulletin 103 (BB103) space standards. - 2.2 In light of the Education and Skills Funding Agency's (ESFA) policy and practice to build schools at the lower end of the BB103 range, officers consider that the high-level costs associated with the County Council's approach is no longer considered sustainable in the context of seeking developer contributions to school buildings. - 2.3 A change in the County Council's current approach to seeking developer's contributions for new and expanded school buildings is therefore being recommended by Officers to support 'Good Growth' in Hertfordshire, whilst maintaining good and collaborative relationships with Local Planning Authorities (LPA) and developers. - 2.4 It is proposed that whilst the County Council continues to seek new school sites in line with its current policy (i.e. the top of BB103) the County Council will use the lower end of BB103 when it comes to quantifying the value of developer contributions to the cost of the school buildings.
 A further reduction in price (by up to 10%) will be available on the basis of robust evidence of quality of site.